 Enabling and disabling bus master arbitration can be useful to you in isolating target system problems.
 For example, you may have a situation where the processor never seems to execute any code.
-You can disable bus arbitration using cf ba= dis to check and see if faulty arbitration circuitry in your target system is contributing to the problem.
+You can disable bus arbitration using cf ba=dis to check and see if faulty arbitration circuitry in your target system is contributing to the problem.

-cf clł The clk (clock) option allows you to select whether the emulation processor's clock will be sourced by your target system or by the emulator.
-M> cf clk=int You can select the emulator's internal 10 MHz system clock using the above command.
-M> cf clk=ext You can specify that the emulator should use the clock input to the emulator probe from the target system as the system clock.
-You must use a clock input conforming to the specifications for the H8/510 microprocessor. te 🙀 The HP 64732 H8/510 emulator can operate upto 10 MHz system clock. ote 🖷 Executing this command will drive the emulator into the reset state cf dbo The dbc (drive background cycles) option allows you to select whether or not the emulator will drive the target system bus on background cycles.
-If you have selected to use a foreground monitor with the cf mon= fg command, emulator monitor cycles will appear at the target interface exactly as if they were user program cycles.
-M> CI dbc=en You can enable background cycle drive to target system by entering the above command.
-Emulation processor's address and control strobes (except /LWR and /HWR) are driven during background cycles.
-Background write cycles won't appear to the target system. (/LWR and /HWR signals are always "high" when the dbc option is enabled.)
+cf chip

+The chip option allows you to select processor to be emulated.

+If you are going to emulate H8/536 processor, configure the emulator with the following command.

+M> cf chip=536

+If you are going to emulate H8/534 processor, configure the emulator with the following command.

+M> cf chip=534

+cf clk

+The clk (clock) option allows you to select whether the emulation processor's clock will be sourced by your target system or by the emulator.

+M> cf clk=int

+You can select the emulator's internal 10 MHz system clock using the above command.

+M> cf clk=ext

+You can specify that the emulator should use the clock input to the emulator probe from the target system as the system clock.
+You must use a clock input conforming to the specifications for the H8/536 microprocessor.

+cf dbc

+The dbc (drive background cycles) option allows you to select whether or not the emulator will drive the target system bus on background cycles.

+If you have selected to use a foreground monitor with the cf mon=fg command, emulator monitor cycles will appear at the target interface exactly as if they were user program cycles.

+M> cf dbc=en

+You can enable background cycle drive to target system by entering the above command.
+Emulation processor's address and control strobes (except /WR) are driven during background cycles.

+Background write cycles won't appear to the target system. (/WR signal is always "high" when the dbc option is enabled.)